a2tt/Telegram-Async-Sender/README.md

-# Telegram-Manager
+# Telegram-Async-Sender

-Telegram-Manager for building asynchronous telegram sender using AWS SQS + Lambda.
+Telegram-Async-Sender for building asynchronous telegram sender using AWS SQS + Lambda.
 When you enqueue messages to AWS SQS, the SQS triggers Lambda and the Lambda sends telegram messages to the specified chat room.